-Using our general purpose maritime simulation tool MOpS as the framework, we have explored some interesting position-keeping algorithms, a fundamental component in systems commonly referred to as Dynamic Positioning (DP) or station keeping.
+With our general purpose maritime simulation tool MOpS as the framework, we have explored some interesting position-keeping algorithms, a fundamental component in systems commonly referred to as Dynamic Positioning (DP) or station keeping.
 One in particular, a straightforward brute-force multivariable nonlinear model-predictive controller with integrated optimal thruster allocation demonstrated outstanding qualities when tested out on various kinds of “vessels” in realistically simulated environments.
-We call it NMPC hereafter.
+We call it NMPC in this text.

 Among other benefits are architectural simplicity, robustness and an intuitive procedure to compensate for keel-design, thruster interference and other strange hydrodynamic effects.
 Simpliification, since one single module replaces three (attitude-controller/force-prioritization/trust-allocation).

 Fortunately, the numerous individual simulation tasks that are required to accomplish this are totally self sufficient and can be executed in random order, for instance as parallel execution threads.
 This permits near 100% utilization of multi-core CPU-architectures, facilitating development of low-power ingress protected devices.

 Driven by curiosity, since virtually no information of such systems has been published, we designed a dynamic simulator system to explore this methods potential.
 Its main components were:

 - A near-realistic vessel- and environment-model constituting the object to be controlled.